-• The Division should implement a process to review system administrator activity.
-Since manual reviews are typically inefficient and susceptible to human error the process should be automated to the fullest extent technically feasible.

-- The Division should remove programmer access from production applications and develop policies and procedures regarding programmer access.
-If this access is necessary, mitigating controls such as monitoring of programmer access and activities within the production application should be performed and documented. - The Division should establish policies and procedures to create a documented review process of user account management.
-These policies and procedures should address mainframe access as well as access to Division owned applications. - The Division should complete a vulnerability assessment of the internal network environment including the related wireless networks.
-In addition, we recommend that the Division complete a code review on all online/ecommerce applications.
-Furthermore, we recommend that the Division develop policies and procedures for conducting periodic vulnerability and intrusion testing of the various computer systems maintained by the Division as well as procedures to address recommendations and other IT security concerns. - The Division should create and establish policies and procedures which reflect the current structure of information technology.
+- The Division should implement a process to review system administrator activity.
+Since manual reviews are typically inefficient and susceptible to human error the process should be automated to the fullest extent technically feasible. - The Division should remove programmer access from production applications and develop policies and procedures regarding programmer access.
+If this access is necessary, mitigating controls such as monitoring of programmer access and activities within the production application should be performed and documented. - The Division should establish policies and procedures to create a documented periodic review process of user account management.
+These policies and procedures should address mainframe access as well as access to Division owned applications. - The Division should create and establish policies and procedures which reflect the current structure of information technology.
 While creating these policies and procedures, consideration should be given to required complementary user controls documented in WVOT's SSAE16 report, WVOT policies which require Agency specific policies, and policies to address Division owned applications.